barstoolbluz/ssrc/README.md

 For detailed information on the API, please see [**API_DOCUMENTATION.md**](API_DOCUMENTATION.md).

 ### C++ API (`ssrc.hpp`)
-A modern, header-only C++17 API that uses templates and standard library features for flexible and type-safe audio processing pipelines.
+A modern, C++17 API that uses templates and standard library features for flexible and type-safe audio processing pipelines.

 ### C API (`ssrcsoxr.h`)
-A stable C-language API that is compatible with the popular SoX Resampler library (`libsoxr`).
+A C-language API that is compatible with the popular SoX Resampler library (`libsoxr`).
 By defining `SSRC_LIBSOXR_EMULATION`, SSRC can serve as a drop-in replacement for `soxr` in existing projects.

 ### How to Build the Library